Kariega Frequently Asked Questions

 Is there a shop at Kariega?

 The Main Lodge Curio shop serves Main Lodge, Ukhozi Lodge and The Homestead.
 River Lodge and Settlers Drift have their own Curio shops.
 All Curio shops stock safari memorabilia as well as basic necessity items ranging from clothing and jackets to basic toiletry items as well as insect repellent, sunblock and batteries.
 Please note that our Curio shops only accept South African currency.

 Facilities and Accommodation

 Is there Wi-Fi on the game reserve?

-Yes, Wi-Fi is available in all lodge main areas and at reception.
-Wi-Fi is not available in the chalets and suites.
+Yes, Wi-Fi is available in all lodge main areas, chalets and suites.

 What does 'selected beverages' mean?